ajeetdsouza/zoxide/README.md

 - `_ZO_RESOLVE_SYMLINKS`
   - When set to 1, `z` will resolve symlinks before adding directories to the database.
+- `_ZO_SEARCH_DIR`
+  - Filters query results to only those within the specified directory.
+Can be an absolute or relative path.
+  - When `_ZO_RESOLVE_SYMLINKS` is set to 1, symlinks will be resolved in determining the search directory.

 ## Third-party integrations